Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Cinema Student Working as Video Intern at Pittsburgh Zoo & PPG Aquarium

-Meet Kelsey Sylvester, a cinema & digital arts major.
+Meet Kelsey Sylvester, a cinema arts major.

 Point Park Alumna Has Role in 'The Dark Knight Rises'